Experience live opera and ballet in the centre of London with the Royal Opera House’s BP Big Screens 2019.

-On 7 June, 4 July and 14 July, two operas and one ballet, together with exclusive backstage footage and competitions, are broadcasted directly from Covent Garden’s Royal Opera House to locations across the UK.
+On 11 June, 2 July and 9 July, two operas and one ballet, together with exclusive backstage footage and competitions, are broadcast from Covent Garden’s Royal Opera House to locations across the UK.

-Big screens will once again be set up in Trafalgar Square, where you can watch all three performances, while some of the shows will this year also be relayed to The Scoop, Hammersmith Lyric Square (outside the Lyric Hammersmith) and Alexandra Palace for more chances to catch all the action.
+Big screens are set up in Trafalgar Square, Television Centre (White City) and Arena Square, Wembley Park, where you can watch all three performances, while some of this year's shows are also relayed to The Scoop in London Bridge and Hammersmith Lyric Square (outside the Lyric Hammersmith).

-Get together with friends and family, bring a picnic and a blanket, and enjoy these free live screenings suitable for newcomers and fans alike.
-Make sure to arrive early to secure a space and to enjoy the full pre-show screenings.
+Get together with friends and family, bring a picnic and enjoy these free live screenings, suitable for newcomers and fans alike.
+Make sure to arrive early to secure a space and catch the full pre-show screenings.

-Tuesday 4 July at Trafalgar Square and Hammersmith Lyric Square
+2 July at Trafalgar Square, Television Centre, Arena Square and Hammersmith Lyric Square

-Friday 14 July at Trafalgar Square, Hammersmith Lyric Square, Alexandra Palace and The Scoop
+9 July at Trafalgar Square, Television Centre, Arena Square, Hammersmith Lyric Square and The Scoop.

 Experience the dramatic twists of Mozart’s comic opera, a tale of misunderstanding, plotting and forgiveness.
 Will Figaro and Susanna’s marriage go ahead despite Count Almaviva’s plans to thwart the wedding?
 The main performance starts at 7pm with extra footage from 6.30pm.